ksAvinash/polly-webapp/README.md

 # polly-webapp
-The aws serverless web-app to convert text to audio using amazon polly service Domain Name: http://app.polly.avinashworks.com
+The aws serverless web-app to convert text to audio using amazon polly service.

+Domain Name: http://app.polly.avinashworks.com

 Technologies used :